Strilanc/Strilanc.github.io/_posts/2014-06-07-Eating-Lions-Wolves-and-Goats-Faster.markdown

 In this case, choice of algorithm trumped choice of language.

 *Edit*: The last few paragraphs were rewritten to be clearer.

+*Edit #2*: Added the paragraph about linear independence and relative parity.

 ---